East Hollywood Crime Rate Trends — Los Angeles

 East Hollywood is a Central LA neighborhood east of Hollywood, organized around the Sunset and Santa Monica Boulevard corridors and Vermont Avenue.
 Anchored by the Kaiser Permanente medical campus, Barnsdall Art Park, and the Metro B Line's Vermont/Sunset and Vermont/Santa Monica stations.

-Seven categories moved in East Hollywood this March — four below-trend signals and three sustained structural shifts.
-The overall shape is a broad, multi-category decline in property crime, not a single outlier pulling the numbers down.
+Five categories moved in East Hollywood this April — three below-trend drops and two sustained structural shifts.
+The dominant shape is broadly downward across property crime, with no spikes or rare events in the mix.

 Burglary